pikepdf/pikepdf/docs/installation.rst

 (Consider using the binary wheels, which bundle the required version of libqpdf.)

-**Compiling with GCC or Clang**

--  clone this repository
--  install libjpeg, zlib and libqpdf on your platform, including headers
--  ``pip install .``

 .. note::

     pikepdf should be built with the same compiler and linker as libqpdf; to be